• Skip to primary navigation

 Level of environmental, linguistic, and paralinguistic formality

-Intent, language, and other features quickly and correctly analyzed and applied.
-Successful and continuous adjustments made for register shifts.
-Intent, language, and other features quickly and correctly analyzed and applied.
-Adjustments present, but not continuous Intent, language, and other features analyzed and applied.
+Intent, language, and other features analyzed and applied.
 One or two areas not present – e.g. environmental register successful but linguistic not, or vice versa.
 Adjustments rare or not present.
-Register is only rarely correct, Adjustments not present Register is incorrect, Adjustments not present

 Affect